Convergence Rates in Uniform Ergodicity by Hitting Times and $L^2$-exponential Convergence Rates: Estimate of by or

-where This estimate improves the estimate $\kp\ge1/M_0$ in \cite{myh06} by using the coupling method.
-Moreover, in {\cite{cmf99}}, the approximation procedure now can also be applied to estimate $\kp$.
+This estimate improves the estimate $\kp\geqslant 1/M_0$ in \cite{myh06} by using the coupling method.
+Moreover, in {\cite{cmf99}}, the approximation procedure of $\lambda_{1}$ now can also be applied to estimate $\kp$.

 Next we turn to diffusion processes on manifolds.
-Let $M$ be a connected, complete Riemannian manifold with empty boundary or convex boundary, and $(X_t)_{t\geqslant 0}$ be a non-explosive diffusion process on $M$ generated by $L=\Delta+Z$ with invariant probability measure $\pi$ (cf. see \cite[Theorem 3.1]{brw01} for the sufficient condition for the existence of invariant measure).
-Assume that the curvature condition is satisfied, i.e. there exists a constant $K$ such that $\mathrm{Ric}(X,X)-\langle\nabla_XZ,X\rangle\geqslant -K\|X\|^2$.
+Let $M$ be a connected, complete Riemannian manifold with empty boundary or convex boundary, and $(X_t)_{t\geqslant 0}$ be a non-explosive diffusion process on $M$ generated by $L=\Delta+Z$ with invariant probability measure $\pi$ (cf. see \cite[Theorem 3.1]{brw01} for the sufficient condition for the existence of invariant measure), where $\Delta$ is the Laplacian and $Z$ denotes both the $C^1$ vector field on $M$ and the corresponding derivative operator.
+Assume that the curvature condition is satisfied, i.e. there exists a constant $K$ such that $\mathrm{Ric}(Y,Y)-\langle\nabla_YZ,Y\rangle\geqslant -K\|Y\|^2$.

 Under these assumptions, the dimensional free Harnack inequality holds (see \cite[Theorem 2.3.3]{wfy13}), thus by \cite[Corollary 3.1(2)]{wy11}, there exists density $p_t(x,y)$ with respect to $\pi$.